Reps raises committee to 134, names chairmen – The Sun Nigeria

 From Ndubuisi Orji, Abuja

-House of Representatives has unveiled the chairmen and deputy chairmen of its standing committees, as well as increased the number of the committees from 109 to 134.
+House of Representatives, yesterday, unveiled the chairmen and deputy chairmen of its standing committees even as it increased the number of committees from 109 to 134.

-The speaker, Tajudeen Abbas, who announced the headship of the committees, at yesterday’s plenary, named the former deputy speaker, Idris Wase as chairman , Committee on Federal Character and former House leader, Alhassan Ado-Doguwa, as chairman, Petroleum Resources( Upstream).
+Speaker Tajudeen Abbas, who announced the headship of the committees, at plenary, named former Deputy Speaker, Idris Wase as chairman , Committee on Federal Character and former House Leader, Alhassan Ado-Doguwa, as chairman, Petroleum Resources( Upstream).

 Wase and Jaji had contested against Abbas for the speakership; while Doguwa, Betara, Gadgi, Onuoha and Soli withdrew from the contest to support the speaker’s aspiration.